-A ‘CBD topical’ refers to a CBD treatment that is applied directly to the skin.
+A ‘CBD topical’ refers to a CBD application that is applied directly to the skin.
 This can be in the form of a cream, ointment, salve, balm, or moisturizer.
 CBD topicals often contain other ingredients besides CBD, usually “skin-health” ingredients like cacao butter, shea butter, and various aromatic herbs like lavender.

 Choosing Whether to Use CBD Oil or Topical Cream for Pain

-There are proponents for using both CBD oil and CBD topical pain lotions, so really it’s a matter of finding what’s right for you.
+There are proponents for using both CBD oil and CBD topical lotions, so really it’s a matter of finding what’s right for you.

 The Last Word: How to Choose Between CBD Oils and CBD Lotion for Joint Pain

 CBD products in general are becoming increasingly popular.
 With CBD becoming normalized, more and more people are using products containing this cannabinoid, and we can see why.

 In terms of “Which CBD”, the argument surrounding CBD oils vs CBD creams continues to be a major discussion.
 In reality, both are both great options, and choosing between them is simply a matter of personal preference (and of course, you can always combine the two).

 Furthermore, most CBD oils can actually be applied directly to the skin and used like a topical, as well as being taken orally.
 This is great, but it can leave your skin feeling oily.